Run for San Diego County Sheriff in 2010

 Mr. David Bejarano, Clerk

-[Maura Larkins note: David Bejarano was absent, but he signed the
+[Maura Larkins note: David Bejarano was absent, but

 Dr. Francisco Escobedo, Superintendent